gemc/docs/webPage/source/docker.rst

 .. note::

  - On the docker preferences try to make available as much memory as possible.
- - Running a container, for the first time only, will require the download of the container, typically a few GB.

 Running GEMC in batch mode
 --------------------------